in-rolls/quota_elite_quality/README.md

 ### Context

-"In 1993, a constitutional amendment was passed in India that called for a random* one third of village council leader, or sarpanch, positions in gram panchayat, to be reserved for women.
+"In 1993, a constitutional amendment was passed in India that called for a random* one-third of [the] village council leader, or sarpanch, positions in gram panchayat, to be reserved for women.
 The village council, which encompasses between five and fifteen villages, is responsible for the provision of local infrastructure - such as public buildings, water, and roads - and for identifying government program beneficiaries.
 Although all decisions in the village council are made by majority, the pradhan is the only full-time member and exercises significant control over the final council decisions.
 The village council is required to organize two village meetings per year, during which they present their proposed budget and report on their activities in the previous six months.
 The pradhan must also set up regular office hours where villagers can lodge complaints or requests."

 via https://www.povertyactionlab.org/evaluation/influencing-provision-social-services-through-mandated-female-representation

 *there is no mention of random.
-In fact there is a separate callout that these seats can be allocated by rotation: "Not less than one-third (including the number of seats reserved for women belonging to the Scheduled Castes and the Scheduled Tribes) of the total number of seats to be filled by direct election in every Panchayat shall be reserved for women and such seats may be allotted by rotation to different constituencies in a Panchayat."
+In fact, there is a separate callout that these seats can be allocated by rotation: "Not less than one-third (including the number of seats reserved for women belonging to the Scheduled Castes and the Scheduled Tribes) of the total number of seats to be filled by direct election in every Panchayat shall be reserved for women and such seats may be allotted by rotation to different constituencies in a Panchayat."

 https://www.india.gov.in/my-government/constitution-india/amendments/constitution-india-seventy-third-amendment-act-1992